 My KYOTO office is located in the Kamitakano area of Sakyo-ku, Kyoto (京都左京区上高野).
 It is a 10-15 minute walk from both the Kokusaikaikan (国際会館) station on the Kurasuma subway line and the Takaragaike (宝ヶ池) station on the Eizan train line.
 My OSAKA offices are in the Esaka (江坂 – Midosuji line) and Tennoji (天王寺) station areas.

 Research on cross-cultural relationship adaptation – I am active in cross-cultural research that is relevant for people in cross-cultural situations.
 Currently I am working on a project examining what sustains Asian-Western long-term romantic relationships.
 The focus is on how love is expressed and influenced by Asian values and ideas of committed relationships.
 If you are a member of an Asian-Western relationship and are willing to be interviewed about love in your relationship, please contact me.

-* Phone and Skype counseling is available for people living at a distance from Kyoto
+* Phone and Skype counseling is available for people living at a distance from Kyoto and Osaka

 * I have taught psychology at the Asian Studies Program, Kansai Gaidai University, Hirakata-shi, Japan – https://www.kansaigaidai.ac.jp/asp/ – and at the Graduate School of Psychology, Assumption University, Bangkok – http://www.counseling.au.edu/

 * Workshops, Seminars, and Lectures on Cross-Cultural Issues

 * Research and writing on Integrating Cross-Cultural Research and Psychotherapy

 * Research and writing on the Psychology of Zen Buddhism and Daoism